 Everyone needs to make an educational plan.
 Each person has a reason for attending college.
 Your particular goals and objectives for attending college may be specific and very clear or they may be vague and undefined.
-Students who even vaguely think they may eventually want to work toward completing a two or four year degree, a vocational certificate, or any organized curriculum of studies should begin with an EDUCATION PLAN.
 Even if your wish is to experiment and explore a variety of courses to begin with, you can benefit from some tentative planning.
 Remember, any plans you make now are not etched in stone; they can be changed or modified as your goals change!